I have always had some kind of bucket list growing up.

 When I explore something new either alone, with friends, on a date, or with my family, it makes me feel more alive and in turn makes me a better mom.

 So my encouragement to you is to check out some of my posts and find something that interests you to try.

 Not every experience appeals to everyone, but I hope this blog encourages you to step out and try something new and start living your dream.

-Check out Cincinnati Circus Company website if you have ever wanted to scratch trapeze off your list.
+Check out the Cincinnati Circus Company website if you have ever wanted to scratch trapeze off your list.

 TIME TO DREAM AND DO!